-Mazzei's research focuses primarily on irregular political violence, looking at the ways in which actors like paramilitary groups (or death squad) organize and procure resources.
-Mazzei finds that non-state violent actors are able to organize and commit often extraordinary acts of violence in part because they are able to access institutional resources and use them without recourse.
-Mazzei's research more generally focuses on and speaks to the intersection of political development and human rights.
+Mazzei's research focuses primarily on irregular political violence, looking at the ways in which actors like paramilitary groups (or "death squads") organize and procure resources, including how non-state violent actors are able to organize and commit often extraordinary acts of violence in part because they are able to access institutional resources and use them without recourse.
+More generally, Mazzei's research focuses on and speaks to the intersection of political development and human rights.

 In the News